 This week is the perfect time to talk about circumcision.
-Even if parents have chosen to leave the baby's sex a mystery, deciding early on whether to circumcise baby is important.
-Most circumcisions will take place in the hospital so the attending pediatrician will need to know the families preference before the baby is discharged.
+Even if parents have chosen to leave the baby's sex a mystery, deciding early on whether to circumcise the baby is important.
+Most circumcisions will take place in the hospital so the attending pediatrician will need to know the family's preference before the baby is discharged.
 There is no memorable pain associated with circumcision and some researchers have found links to a decreased chance of contracting sexually transmitted diseases when men are circumcised.

 Tips for this week